 - Model explanation and presentation: It is easier to present and explain conventional ML models, ensemble models, such as Gradient boosting or XGBoosting, and tree-based models, such as decision trees and random forest algorithms, unlike the neural network-based models, which are not transparent at all.

 - Model consumption (exposing as API, Dockerization, and DB storage): By implementing the cloud infrastructure, Azure ML, Google, AWS, etc., can expose a model easily as an API.
 Python and R implement Flask and Shiny R respectively, to deploy a model as an API.

 - Scalability: When it comes to scalability, cloud-based models are obviously more suitable than on-premises models.
 This is because of cloud-based models’ dynamic resource allocation, but they come at a cost.

 - Model retraining: H2O is known for its AutoML concept of choosing the algorithm, tuning hyperparameters automatically, and continuously learning from new data.
 Google ML and scikit-learn come with great AutoML features and libraries.

 - Data security: SAS is preferred for its data security.
 Naturally, it finds its applications majorly in the banking domain.

 - Popularity index: TensorFlow is the leading Deep Learning framework.
 Other widely popular frameworks include Keras, Caffe, and PyTorch. scikit-learn is the most used Machine Learning framework.

 - Usage levels: Spark MLlib, TensorFlow, R, and scikit-learn are mostly popular among developers.
 On the other hand, since coding experience is not essential for these, Microsoft Azure ML, IBM SPSS, and Rattle are the best GUI-based options for professionals with only statistical knowledge.

 Enroll in this Machine Learning Course by Intellipaat and become an expert.

-Here, the top 15 Machine Learning frameworks list is concluded.
-These frameworks and tools not only democratize the algorithm development but also accelerate and simplify the process.
+The frameworks and tools listed in this blog not only democratize the algorithm development but also accelerate and simplify the process.
 In addition to the ML frameworks in the open source community, some of the large enterprises today, have also built their own frameworks for their in-house operations.

 For more information on Machine Learning, start a discussion in our ML Community.